babelcloud/android_world_benchmark/GBOX/report.md

 🔥 EMPHASIS: Do NOT quit early.
 If you think you've explored enough, explore MORE.
 Tap every icon.
 Open every menu.
 Swipe in every direction.
 The solution EXISTS.

-=== VERIFICATION & SELF-CHECK ===
-- In-app confirmation is mandatory: check the relevant screen section (e.g., a "Recent" list, totals, selected tags) to confirm the exact entry/label/amount is present.
-- If any harness/post-state indicator disagrees with what you see, treat it as a fix-needed signal: continue troubleshooting rather than finishing.

-=== VERIFICATION & CLEANUP ===
-- Verify persistence by leaving the current view and re-opening the item.
-- Take a screenshot AFTER re-opening that shows the final state exactly.
-- Only then return HOME.

 === ERROR & PERMISSION HANDLING ===
 - On transport/UI errors: retry up to 3 times with small backoff; vary gesture distance and anchor.
 If a permission/tool isn't available, switch to a permitted alternative.
 - Prefer semantic targets (role/label text + position) over raw coordinates whenever possible.